Fire Damaged House for Sale in Maryland: What Sellers Need to Know

 Updated: April 7th, 2026

-Selling a fire-damaged house in Maryland starts with one decision: sell as-is, rebuild, or collect your insurance settlement first.
+Selling a fire damaged house in Maryland starts with one decision: sell as is, rebuild, or collect your insurance settlement first.
 Each path carries different financial math.
 The average Maryland home is valued at $415,000.
-Fire damage typically reduces that value by 25–45%.
-A cash sale closes in 30–60 days.
-A full restoration takes 10–18 months.
+Fire damage typically reduces that value by 25 to 45%.
+A cash sale closes in 30 to 60 days.
+A full restoration takes 10 to 18 months.

 Whether You're Selling a Fire-Damaged Home or Looking to Buy One — Start Here